Business credit in 2026: how it works, when it makes sense and what to watch out for

 What does the law say about business loans?

-The basis is always the loan agreement, which contains the rights and obligations of both parties – while the borrower is obliged to repay the loan according to the agreed terms and conditions, the lender must provide the borrower with financing in the agreed amount and at the agreed time.
-Termination of the contract then occurs by proper repayment, early repayment or breach of terms.
+The legal aspects of business loans can be found mainly in the Civil Code.
+The basis is always the loan agreement, which contains the rights and obligations of both parties – while the borrower is obliged to repay the loan according to the agreed terms and conditions, the lender must provide the financing in the agreed amount and on the agreed date.
+Termination of the contract then occurs upon proper repayment, early repayment or breach of terms.

 Tip for article